MiniXC/typst-projects/thesis/chapters/03_tts.typ

   [The biggest lesson that can be read from 70 years of AI research is that general methods that leverage computation are ultimately the most effective, and by a large margin.]
 )

 In this chapter, we introduce common architectures and training approaches for #abbr.l[TTS] and #abbr.l[ASR] as preliminaries for our contributions in later chapters.
-They are introduced here since TTS-for-ASR requires an understanding of both (@05_ttsasr[Chapter]).
+We also discuss general trends towards end-to-end, pretraining and scaling models and datasets in both #abbr.a[TTS] and #abbr.a[ASR].

 === Text-to-speech